BrianCodez/SISR/docs/guides/networked.md

 This also allows you to use a Steam Deck (or similar devices) as dedicated controllers without the need to stream the entire game

+SISR also forwards any keyboard/mouse inputs _(if `--kbm=true` is passed as launch argument)_
+This includes inputs from physical keyboards/mice connected to the hosting machine, as well as Steam Input keyboard/mouse bindings and the Steam on-screen keyboard

 !!! note "No direct Deck passthrough"
     SISR does **not** directly passthrough the Decks built-in controller hardware
     (or any direct controller passthrough, for that matter)